ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/methods/soil_microbe_processing/soil_microbe_processing_h.md

 # Experiment Results
 * Day 001 - Plant showed both leafs drooping down badly.
 Not leaf curling, but instead total leaf drooping.

+Day 002 - Plant has recovered from the 1:1 ratio over fertilization.
+Plant is using about 1:50 now and showing good signs of health.

-> Conclusion: 1:1 Ratio is extreme and should not be applied to hydroponic plants
+> Conclusion: 1:1 Ratio is extreme and should not be applied to hydroponic plants.
+Always dilute the nutrient mix to ensure proper plant health.

 //----//